 In 2017, I made 15 resolutions.

-In late December 2017, which was about 4 weeks after L was born, I narrowed that list down to 7.
+In late December 2017, which was about 4 weeks after L was born, I narrowed that list down to 7 for 2018.
 I wanted to be more self-aware and become the best version of myself for myself and my family.

 - We started to majorly declutter.
 We sold two couches that were crowding the basement (note: Kyle had stadium seating in our old house,) and took numerous trips to Good Will or the Salvation Army with clothes, toys, books, old kitchen tools, etc. It felt so good to get out from under stuff, but we’re not done yet because of the line “Maybe we’ll need this someday.”
 We probably won’t.
 We’re going to keep at it (is this a lifetime task?!) and stay organized.